vimishor/CStrike-Regnick/README.md

 ## Requirements

 * Web space with PHP 5.2.x and up.
-* Counter-Strike 1.6 server with AMXMoxX and Mysql module enabled.
+* Counter-Strike 1.6 server with AMXModX and Mysql module enabled.

 ## Installation